 The chart and table below display annual US inflation rates for calendar years from 2000 and 2009 to 2019.
 (For prior years, see historical inflation rates.)
 If you would like to calculate accumulated rates between two different dates, use the US Inflation Calculator.

 *For 2019, the most recent inflation monthly data (12-month based) is displayed in the chart.

-Table of Inflation Rates (%) by Month and Year (1999-2015)
+Table: Annual Inflation Rates by Month and Year

 The last column, “Ave,” shows the average inflation rate for each year.
 They are published by the BLS but are rarely discussed in news media, taking a back seat to a calendar year’s actual rate of inflation.

 Calculating Annual Inflation Rates

-For example, to calculate the inflation rate for April 2015, take its CPI of "236.599" and subtract from it last year’s April 2014 CPI of "237.072."
-The result is "-0.473."
-Divide this number by the April 2014 CPI and then multiply that by 100 and add a % sign.
+For example, to calculate the inflation rate for January 2017, subtract the January 2016 CPI of "236.916" from the January 2017 CPI of "242.839."
+The result is "5.923."
+Divide this number by the January 2016 CPI and then multiply by 100 and add a % sign.